 Awards are presented in sixteen categories and scholarships are awarded to outstanding graduating seniors who are nominated by their teachers and selected by the DSM scholarship committee.
 The Best Actor & Actress winners receive an all-expense paid trip to New York City where they represent DSM HSMTA in the National High School Musical Theatre Awards (The Jimmy Awards) at the Minskoff Theater on Broadway.

-The spectacular 2018 DSM Awards ceremony will be held Thursday, May 17 at the Music Hall at Fair Park.2017 PARTICIPANTS & WINNERS
+The spectacular 2018 DSM Awards ceremony was held Thursday, May 17 at the Music Hall at Fair Park.2018 WINNERS, NOMINEES & HONORABLE MENTIONS

 “I was blown away by the talent pool of young actors in Texas!